 - The scientific study of earthquakes is called seismology.

-- A magnitude 9.5 earthquake in Chile on May 22, 1960, is the largest quake in recorded history.
+- A magnitude 9.5 earthquake in Chile on May 22, 1960, is the most powerful earthquake in recorded history.

 - The largest-known quake in the United States struck Prince William Sound, Alaska, on March 28, 1964, and measured magnitude 9.2.